 He sits comfortably in his office, the walls of which are plastered with bookshelves.
 At last count, there must be a thousand books in his office library.
 “Have you read all of them?” we ask.
 “No, but I’m getting there,” he says.

 He meets us on the eve of his promotional tour of Jab Harry Met Sejal, a film that he stars in with Anushka Sharma.
 “It’s a simple love story about companionship and being a couple,” he informs us.

-“There is no philosophical message in this film or heavy duty philosophical stuff.
+“There is no philosophical message in this film or heavy-duty philosophical stuff.
 Just an extraordinary love story between seemingly ordinary people,” he says.

 A lot has been said about how Shah Rukh Khan met Gauri Chhiber and followed her to Bombay.
 Then they got married and now they have three lovely children.

 How has that relationship changed, every fan has always wondered.
-So, now that we have Shah Rukh in front of us, we decided to throw those questions directly at him.
+So, now that we have Shah Rukh in front of us, we decided to throw those questions directed at him.
 He answered each of them in his typical style.